timhuff/gulp-task/README.md

 ### Case 1: Task Returns a Promise
 This is simple enough. `task.run` simply returns the promise.
 ### Case 2: Task Returns a Stream
-`task.run` creates a new `Promise` and listens to the stream.
-It will reject the promise if the stream emits an `'error'` event.
-It will resolve the promise if the stream emits any of the following events: `['drain', 'finish', 'end', 'close',]`
+`task.run` returns a promise that resolves via `.pipe gulpCallback -> resolve stream`
 ### Case 3: Task Returns Something Else
 In this event, `task.run` simply returns a resolved promise after running the task.